esimmons1/esimmons1/README.md

 - Hi, I’m Ellis Simmons A.K.A: esimmons1
-- I’m enjoy playing video games, coding (sometimes), playing the trumpet, and solving Rubiks Cubes
+- I’m enjoy playing video games, coding, playing the trumpet, 3d printing, and solving Rubiks Cubes
-- I also enjoy making paper airplanes and BMX Biking
+- I also enjoy making paper airplanes and Mountain Biking
-- I’m currently learning Java in school and how to use github

 <!---
 esimmons1/esimmons1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.